javisan81/darkLaunching/README.md

 The goal of this practice is to introduce a new Vat for the products starting next month.
+The new table is:
+    "charity" : 5%,
+    "bread": 10%

-The problem is that the goverment want to check calling the "calculate" method that this is working before that day in production.
+The problem is that the government want to check calling the "calculate" method that this is working before that day in production.
-So we have to give them a way to obtain that info without affecting users
+So we have to give them a way to obtain that info without affecting users.

 Rules:
 - VatTest needs to run all the time